Give Your Old Computer a New Lease on Life!

 • When are appointments available?

 • I’m not good with computers.
-Are you sure that Linux Mint is right for me?
+Are you sure that Chrome OS Flex/Linux Mint is right for me?
 What if I find it difficult to use?

 • I regularly use Microsoft Office.
 Will switching to Linux affect my work?